tintungtang/nt-sketchbook/apps/nt-stylesheet/README.md

 # NT Stylesheet Documentation

-This package contains the styling library used across NT Sketchbook.
-See the [project README](../../README.md) for repository setup instructions.

-This directory contains documentation for the **NT Stylesheet** package, which provides the core CSS framework and design tokens for the NT Sketchbook ecosystem.

----

 ## Overview

 **NT Stylesheet** delivers a lightweight, customizable set of CSS utilities and components built for consistency across NT products.
 It includes: